bonitoo-io/docs.influxdata.com/content/client_libraries/libraries/certified/_index.md

 ---
-title: Officially certificated libraries
+title: Officially certified libraries
 ---

-The certificated libraries are supported by InfluxData and comply the guidelines from [Writing client libraries](/client_libraries/certification/).
+The certified libraries are supported by InfluxData and comply the guidelines from [Writing client libraries](/client_libraries/certification/).

 ## Flux
 Choose a Flux client library that matches the language in which your application is written.